SingularGamesStudio/PawnManager/Readme.md

 Each building contains resources.

-Also you have pawns - workers, that haul resources, and craft stuff (round ones), and fighters(triangles)
+Also you have pawns - workers, that haul resources, and craft stuff (round ones), and fighters(triangular ones)

 ## Controls

 RMB on a green building - craft menu

-LMB on any building, and then on unoccupied space - build menu
+LMB on any building, and then on unoccupied space - build menu (once you start building, a blue building - blueprint will appear and begin construction)

-MMB on a building - all your fighters will go and attack it
+MMB on a building - choose fighters to attack or defend it

 ## Structure